Get the Most Out of Your AT220 Trap

 Is the lid on securely?

-After checking, replace the lid carefully to protect your battery and lure sachet.
-Ensure the side clips lock in place and stretch tabs over the clips to secure.
+After your checks, replace the lid carefully to protect the battery and lure sachet.
+Clip the side locks into place and stretch the tabs over the clips to secure everything snugly.

 Too much trap debris?

-Ensure the trap is securely mounted, free from plant overgrowth, and that the ramp is stable.
-Enhance the trap’s appeal by adding possum dough or scented flour to the ramp.
+Make sure the trap is firmly mounted, free of overgrown plants, and that the ramp is stable.
+A bit of possum dough or scented flour on the ramp can help encourage visits.

 Alison checking an AT200 trap with the Fulton Hogan work crew Image Credit Holly Laverick, Fulton Hogan